There Is A House In New Orleans

 "The author Kurt Vonnegut has been looking to the future through his writing ever since the publication of his first novel, Player Piano.
 The story tells of a time when men are displaced by machines in the workplace.
 Society is reduced to a managing class and a consuming class.
 His books have often included an element of science fiction, including his most famous work, Slaughterhouse-Five.

-Morning Edition, (http://www.npr.org/templates/story/story.php?storyId=5165342 )Vonnegut, 83, looks back with Steve Inskeep at how society has changed in the last 50 years.
+As part of the Long View series on Morning Edition, (http://www.npr.org/templates/story/story.php?storyId=5165342 )Vonnegut, 83, looks back with Steve Inskeep at how society has changed in the last 50 years.

 Short Hammy excerpt from the audio interview on NPR's website: